🧘 Curs nou de Abheda Yoga

 * When you are no longer lazy or indolent, this is the perfection of striving.

-* When you can no longer be troubled in any way and are not attached to meditation, this is the perfection of concentration.
+* When you can no longer be disturbed in any way, nor are you attached to meditation, this is the perfection of concentration.

-* When you are fully free of concepts, it is called the perfection of discriminatory knowledge.
+* When you are completely free of concepts, this is called the perfection of discriminatory knowledge.

-* Learn to extinguish the burning flames of anger with the water of loving goodness.
+* Learn to extinguish the consuming flames of anger with the water of loving-kindness.

 * Learn to light the torch of discriminatory knowledge in the darkness of stupidity.

-* Learn to crush the mountain of pride with the hammer of patience full of perseverance.
+* Learn to break the mountain of pride with the hammer of persevering patience.

-* Learn to come out of the blizzard of envy and jealousy by wearing the warm garments of patience.
+* Learn to get out of the blizzard of envy and jealousy by wearing the warm garments of patience.

-It is said that the spiritual strength of the Grand Master Padma-Sambhava increases as worldly conditions deteriorate.
-He’s the Sublime Alchemist, The spiritual guide that turns hate into wisdom, inferior passions into love, darkness into light.
-The stronger the forces of evil become, the more prominent are the Divine forms in which the great master manifests himself.
-In the depths of human despair and suffering of all kinds, the diamond of its wisdom shines like a sun.
+It is said that the spiritual strength of Grand Master Padma-Sambhava increases as worldly conditions deteriorate.
+He is the Sublime Alchemist, The spiritual guide who transforms hatred into wisdom, the lower passions into love, darkness into light.
+The stronger the forces of evil become, the more pronounced are the Divine forms in which the great master manifests himself.
+In the abysses of human despair and suffering of all kinds, the diamond of his wisdom shines like a sun.

-The hardships, oppositions of all kinds and dangers on the spiritual path can be successfully overcome thanks to the priceless help of this consummate master.
+Difficulties, oppositions of all kinds, and dangers on the spiritual path can be successfully overcome with the invaluable help of this perfect master.

-To achieve perfection in the second level VIDYADHARA, that of full mastery of life, Padma-Sambhava went with Mandarava to the Cave of Maruta, which is said to have easily provided access to the subtle, paradisiacal world of BODHISATTVA AVALOKITESHVARA.
+In order to attain perfection in the second level of VIDYADHARA, that of full mastery of life, Padma-Sambhava went with Mandarava to the Maratika cave in Nepal, which is said to have easily given access to the subtle, paradisiacal world of BODHISATTVA AVALOKITESHVARA.

 He relished the nectar of immortality

-Here, they practiced for three months and seven days SADHANA Eternal Life (which consisted of certain forms of tantric asceticism consecrated to DHYANI BUDDHA AMITYUS, an emanation of DHYANI BUDDHA AMITHABA).
+Here, they practiced for three months and seven days the SADHANA of Eternal Life (which consisted of certain forms of tantric asceticism consecrated to DHYANI BUDDHA AMITAYUS, an emanation of DHYANI BUDDHA AMITHABA).

 He defeated death with the help of his spiritual powers

-Tibetan legends also tell of other miracles performed by Padma-Sambhava: thus, on his return from Orgyen, Padma-Sambhava went to the town of Pataliputra in Kusumapura (in India) where a cruel and unholy spiritual king, named Ashoka, lived, who, after stirring quarrel between the younger Buddhist monks and the oldest in his land, killed both
+Tibetan legends also tell of other miracles performed by Padma-Sambhava: thus, on his return from Orgyen, Padma-Sambhava went to the city of Pataliputra in Kusumapura (in India) where a cruel and spiritually unfaithful king lived, having the name of Ashoka, who, after stirring up quarrels between the younger and older Buddhist monks of his land, He killed both of them.

-To help King Ashoka orient himself towards authentic spiritual faith, Padma turned into the monk Wangpo Dey and went to Ashoka’s palace, asking for charity.
-Being full of suspicions about any monk who came to his court, Ashoka commanded that this monk be boiled in a large pot of oil until there was nothing left of him.
+To help King Ashoka turn to genuine spiritual faith, Padma transformed into the monk Wangpo Dey and went to Ashoka’s palace, begging for alms.
+Being full of suspicion towards any monk who came to his court, Ashoka ordered this monk to be boiled in a large pot of oil until there was nothing left of it.

 The next day, the king wanted to see how well his command had been carried out.
-Overwhelmed with astonishment, he found a lotus flower growing in the oil in the pot, and in the middle of the flower sat the monk he had punished, which was, in fact, Padma-Sambhava.
-In the face of this unprecedented miracle, King Ashoka immediately realized his mistake and was overcome with remorse.
-Padma-Sambhava then helped this unfaithful king build in one night, to atone for his sins, an impressive number of STUPA,thus awakening in Ashoka an unshakable spiritual faith.
-Ashoka then went on a pilgrimage to Bodh-Gaya (the place where Buddha practiced meditation and attained enlightenment), gave many mentions to the poor and put his life in the service of spreading authentic spiritual doctrine.
-That’s why he then became known as Ashoka the Right.
-The biography of the Grand Master also mentions another king who poisoned Padma-Sambhava, but he managed to escape completely unharmed even after this attempt, demonstrating once again the exceptional spiritual powers he possessed.
+Overwhelmed with amazement, he found a lotus flower growing in the oil in the pot, and in the middle of the flower sat the monk he had punished, who was, in fact, Padma-Sambhava.
+Faced with this unprecedented miracle, King Ashoka immediately realized his mistake and was overcome with remorse.
+Padma-Sambhava then helped this unbelieving king to build an impressive number of STUPAs in one night to atone for his sins, thus awakening in Ashoka an unshakable spiritual faith.
+Ashoka then went on pilgrimage to Bodh-Gaya (the place where the Buddha practiced meditation and attained enlightenment), gave many alms to the poor, and put his life at the service of spreading authentic spiritual doctrine.
+That is why he then became known as Ashoka the Righteous.
+The biography of the Grand Master also mentions another king who poisoned Padma-Sambhava, but he managed to escape absolutely unscathed after this ordeal, demonstrating once again the exceptional spiritual powers he possessed.

-Once, when he was thrown into the river, Padma made the river flow up the hill and levitated over the water.
+Once, when he was thrown into the river, Padma caused the river to flow up the hill and levitated above the water.
 Thus he came to be known as “ The Mighty Young GARUDA “.

-When 500 non-Buddhist preachers (followers of the BON way, a kind of indigenous Tibetan shamanism, lacking a true spiritual orientation) were about to demonstrate the “inferiority” of Buddhist spiritual teachings in a public debate held at Bodh-Gaya, Padma challenged them and following the confrontation that followed, he and his disciples emerged victorious.
+When 500 non-Buddhist preachers (these are followers of the BON path, a kind of native Tibetan shamanism, lacking a true spiritual orientation) were about to demonstrate the “inferiority” of Buddhist spiritual teachings in a public debate held at Bodh-Gaya, Padma challenged them and following the ensuing confrontation, he, together with his disciples, emerged victorious.

 Excerpt from the work “The Celestial Dancer”

-Below we present a fascinating text that presents how the nondualist yogic teaching penetrated Tibet . through Padma-Sambhava.
+Below we present a fascinating text that presents how the nondualistic yogic teaching penetrated Tibet through the Padma-Sambhava .

-Spiritual teaching has no purpose other than the well-being of humanity.
-The welfare of humanity is the only reason for the activity of Buddha and Bodhisattva.
+Spiritual teaching has no other purpose than the welfare of humanity.
+The well-being of humanity is the sole reason for the activity of the Buddha and the Bodhisattvas.
 That is why there are these three parts in this chapter that describe how Tsogyel served all living beings.

 The first part describes the manner in which she firmly established the precious living of Buddha’s spiritual teachings, exorcising evil spirits and converting the evil and unfaithful.
 The second part describes how by establishing the tradition, it spread the teachings of Sutra-e and Tantra-e, thereby expanding monastic communities and supporting them.
 And the third part describes how she hid an inexhaustible treasure of spiritual (apocalyptic) teachings extremely valuable to be revealed in the future, so that the Word of the Conquerors does not disappear but spreads until the samsara is emptied of worldly desire.